CentsOfFate/Wedding-Outfit/README.md

-# Wedding Outfit Repository for Charlie x Ryne Wedding October 2019
+# Wedding Outfit Survival Guide for Charlie x Ryne Wedding October 2019

 ## Colors
-The colors for the wedding will be:
+The Official Colors for the wedding will be:
 * White
 * Navy
 * Burgandy